-To become an IBCLC, one must pass seven college-level health science classes, six other health science classes like CPR and medical terminology, 90 hours of lactation-specific education, and complete 1000 hours of hands-on clinical experience with breastfeeding mothers and babies.
+To receive IBCLC certification, one must pass seven college-level health science classes, six other health science classes like CPR and medical terminology, 90 hours of lactation-specific education, and complete 1000 hours of hands-on clinical experience with breastfeeding mothers and babies.
 That’s alot of boobie talk!
-After all that is completed, the candidate qualifies to sit for the IBLCE exam.
+After all that is completed, the candidate qualifies to sit for the IBLCE certification exam.
 This is a 4-hour, 175-question exam.
-After completing the requirements and passing the exam, one becomes an IBCLC!
-It is then required to re-certify every 5 years with continuing education credits and/or re-taking the exam (2).
-There is no other lactation education or support credential that requires so much preparation and knowledge!
+After completing the requirements and passing the IBCLC examination exam, one becomes an IBCLC!
+It is then required get a recertification every 5 years with continuing education credits and/or re-taking the exam (2).
+There is no other lactation education or support credential that requires so much preparation and knowledge for certificants!

 To briefly compare training, a CLC and CLEC are the nearest to an IBCLC in requirements to qualify.
 To earn either certification, one must take a 45-hour lactation education course and an exam on that material.
 No clinical experience component or other health education is necessary (3, 4).
 The clinical experience backgrounds that IBCLCs have is a staggering difference between other breastfeeding certifications and is the gold standard for assessing and managing breastfeeding issues.
 Wouldn’t you rather have someone who has seen hundreds of moms and babies with many different issues be the one who helps you?

 This is why you might notice that on Lactation Link’s website & instagram page, we proudly refer to ourselves as IBCLCs instead of just saying lactation consultants.
-A lot of time, work, effort, studying, and passion went into earning the IBCLC credential and we are proud that we’ve obtained the highest certification available for breastfeeding support and can better serve moms like you!
+A lot of time, work, effort, studying, and passion went into earning the IBCLC credential and we are proud that we’ve obtained the highest certification available for breastfeeding support and lactation care to better serve moms like you!

 Lactation Link’s IBCLCs offer e-consults, in-person consults, online video classes, and in-person classes.
-Each of us qualified to become an IBCLC with different backgrounds (including RN experience; doula and birth experience; Women, Infants, and Children counseling; La Leche League community support, and many different classes and conferences full of education).
+Each of us qualified to become an IBCLC with different backgrounds (including RN, midwife, and health care experience; doula and birth experience; Women, Infants, and Children counseling; La Leche League community support, and many different classes and conferences full of education).
 This amazing spectrum of knowledge makes us fully qualified to offer these services to moms who want the best information out there so they can succeed in meeting their goals.

 In fact, research proves this to be true!
 One research summary found that after reviewing all available studies regarding the outcomes of using IBCLCs, mothers who had higher breastfeeding initiation rates, a longer duration of exclusive breastfeeding, a longer duration of any breastfeeding, higher breastfeeding rates for all infant age groups, AND better maternal and infant health outcomes as compared to those who didn’t seek out IBCLC support (5).